President and CEO

 Mr. Nham holds Bachelor of Science and Masters of Electrical Engineering degrees from the University of Texas at Austin.

-Patrick Soheili is responsible for eSilicon’s corporate development activities and product management initiatives worldwide.
+Patrick Soheili is responsible for eSilicon’s worldwide business and corporate development activities.

 Mr. Soheili has over 25 years of demonstrated success at several leading high tech companies.
 Mr. Soheili has been president and CEO of On Demand Microelectronics, Cradle Technologies and Softcoin.
 He was a founding partner of Barrington Partners, a technology-focused venture capital firm, from 1998 to 2002.
 Mr. Soheili was vice president of sales and marketing for Invox Technology.
 Prior to Invox, he was a senior executive with Altera Corporation.
 Before Altera, he spent several years in various marketing management positions with AMD and TRW.

 Mr. Soheili holds a Bachelor of Science in Mathematics from University of California, Santa Barbara and a Masters of Business Administration from Purdue University.